markwest1972/johnny_five_intro/exercises/06_adding_mqtt_to_the_mix.md

 5. You should see your actuators reacting to the commands, and a response showing up in your web based MQTT Client.

 ## Learning Summary ##

+This example was also about introducing you to MQTT and showing how easy it is to add MQTT to your Johnny-Five code.
+Creating an MQTT Client with publish and subscribe capabilities required the following code:

+        var options = { host: "test.mosca.io", port: "1883" };

+        var client  = mqtt.connect(options);
+        client.on('connect', function () {
+           client.subscribe(subscribeTopic);
+        });

+        client.on('message', function (topic, payload) { ... }
+        client.publish(publishTopic, message);

+ By implementing a Pub/Sub messaging model MQTT allows you to disseminate events to multiple subscribers, or listen for events on multiple publishers.
+Adding your circuit to the internet of things is childs play.